Azure-Samples/azure-iot-samples-csharp/iot-hub/Samples/service/ServiceClientSample/readme.md

 ### Service client reconnection:

 The service client does not have any kind of connection recovery logic built in.
-On encountering an exception, the service client will propagate that information to the calling application.
+On encountering an exception, the service client will relay that information to the calling application.
-At that point, it is recommended that you inspect the exception details and take necessary action:
+At that point, it is recommended that you inspect the exception details and take necessary action.

+For eg.:
+- If it a network exception, you can retry the operation.
+- If it is a security exception (unauthorized exception), inspect your credentials and make sure they are up-to-date.
+- If it is a throttling/quota exceeded exception, monitor and/or modify the frequency of sending requests, or update your hub instance scale unit.
+See https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling for more details.